In Stock

 Planting Depth

-Plant 5–10 cm deeper than the original soil mark on the stem.
-This helps encourage new shoots to emerge from the base, supporting a stronger, more productive framework over time.
+Plant 5–10 cm deeper than the original soil mark on the stem, as they prefer to be set slightly deeper than other currants.
+This encourages new shoots to emerge from the base, supporting a stronger, more productive framework over time.

 Planting Width